RobPo/PaperiNode/readme.md

 Released under GNU Lesser General Public License, either version 3 of the License, or (at your option) any later version, check license.md for more information.

-We invested time and resources providing this source code, please support open source hardware and software @Ideetron, @Adafruit, @Watterott and others.
+We invested time and resources providing this source code, please support open source hardware and software @Ideetron, @Adafruit, @Watterott, @Tindie and others.

 If you like this project please [follow us on Twitter](https://twitter.com/paperino_io).
 Having problems or have awesome suggestions?
 Contact us: paperino.display@gmail.com.